Ride-hailing increases emissions, contributes to climate pollution -study

 The study represents the first attempt to quantify the pollution created by ride-hailing.
 Researchers found that, on average, a solo ride-hailing trip emits nearly 50% more carbon dioxide than one in a private vehicle.

-Lyft in a statement said the report made misleading claims about ride-hailing, with the company encouraging shared rides and electric vehicles.

-Both companies run a fleet of electric scooters and bikes and have begun integrating public transit information into their apps.
-They also promote vehicle electrification in some cities.

 A pooled ride-hailing trip, during which multiple passengers share one car, emits nearly the same amount as a private car ride, according to the study.
-Currently only 15% of all U.S. ride-hailing trips are shared, Tuesday’s study found.
+Currently only 15% of all U.S. ride-hailing trips are shared, the researchers found.

 While cars in ride-hailing fleets are newer and provide greater fuel efficiency than the overall vehicle fleet, the uptick in emissions is the result of significant time drivers spend “dead-heading” without a passenger.

-Time spent waiting for and driving toward a pickup accounts for about 42% of all ride-hail driving activity, on average.
+Calculated as time spent waiting for and driving toward a pickup, this accounts for about 42% of all ride-hail driving activity, on average.

-The researchers analyzed public data from Boston, Chicago, Los Angeles, New York, San Francisco, Seattle and Washington and incorporated findings from other research papers, including a study commissioned by Uber and Lyft last year.
+The researchers analyzed publicly available data from Boston, Chicago, Los Angeles, New York, San Francisco, Seattle and Washington and incorporated findings from other research papers, including a study commissioned by Uber and Lyft last year.

 Ride-hailing also emits nearly 70% more carbon dioxide than trips that passengers would have otherwise taken by bus, train, bike or walking, the study found, based on consumer surveys.

+It assumed that private rides transport only one passenger, while in reality a private ride could involve a group of people sharing the same car.
+That data that is difficult to collect, but could alter the study results.

-Uber and Lyft have said studies routinely overstate their role, with the bulk of traffic caused by private and commercial vehicles.
+Uber and Lyft in the past have said that studies on inner-city congestion overstate their role, with the bulk of traffic caused by private cars and commercial vehicles.

+Both Uber and Lyft also have a fleet of electric scooters and bikes, and the companies are striking partnerships with cities to include public transit information in their apps and improve connections to train services.